Reapie/NVSS-Obfuscation/notes.md

 Strings are encoded/encrypted just like in interpreted languages

-Enterprise Dotfuscator can do it
+Enterprise Dotfuscator has several options

-(Dotfuscator will show up a lot, because companies used to love C# Apps)
+(Dotfuscator will be mentioned a lot, because companies used to love C# Apps)

 # Control Flow Obfuscation

-Adding more branches
+Adding more branches:

-Makes Graph view far more complicated

-## Obfuscated Function Graph

 - Never used code
 - Code that does nothing relevant
 - One time loops
 - more cases than nescessary

+Makes graph view far more complicated

 ## High-End Tools